wendyltan/SearchDir/README.md

 ### Extra and command mode

-You can use other sort method while searching for directories infos:
+You can use other sortStrategy method while searching for directories infos:

 ![sort_method](/screenshot/useothersort.png)